 The text's font.
+The default font is Font.
+DEFAULT_FONT.

 global_bounds

 Read-only.
 The global bounding rectangle of the entity, as a FloatRect.
 The returned rectangle is in global coordinates, which means that it takes in account the transformations (translation, rotation, scale, ...) that are applied to the entity.
 In other words, this function returns the bounds of the sprite in the global 2D world's coordinate system.